yebigithub/ARC_cluster/README.md

 # ARC_cluster
 - Sample Rscript and slurm files to use ARC in Virginia Tech
-- How to use jupyter notebook in ARC.
+- How to use Jupyter notebook on ARC.

 ## How to update R codes and files from local computer to cluster.
 - Copy single file: